smhgzll/MidiParser2/README.md

 # Simple MIDI File Parser and Synthesizer

 This project provides a basic MIDI file parser and synthesizer, created with the help of ChatGPT.
-It is designed as an educational tool to help users understand the structure of MIDI files and the fundamentals of sound synthesis.
+It is designed as an educational project to help users understand the structure of MIDI files and the fundamentals of sound synthesis.

 ## Key Features
 - **MIDI File Parsing**: